 Lonnie Collins Motion learns to pour out memories and feelings in a poetry journal.
 He writes about the night his parents died.
 About his little sister, Lili.
 About his foster mom.
 About the teacher he admires who doesn’t understand what his life is really like.
 His story unfolds, poem by poem, packed with emotion and insight.

 One of the most powerful things about a novel-in-poetry is the power of each line.
 The narrative has been distilled down to just a few words, yet it’s enough to paint a complete picture of what Lonnie sees and experiences.
 There are simply not enough stories like this one, both in its approach to storytelling and in the story itself.
-Lonnie is easy to love – his … Continue reading →
+Lonnie is easy to … Continue reading →